 What You Can Do When You See Signs of Grooming

 Children of any gender, family situation, and socioeconomic status can be targeted as victims of grooming – no one is immune.
 To help protect your child from online predators, there are a number of steps you can take, including:

 - Encouraging your child to be “share aware” by talking openly and often about what sites they’re visiting, games they’re playing, and people they’re chatting with.

 - Creating a family environment where your child feels safe talking about difficult topics.
 The safer a child feels, the more likely they are to open up when something bad happens.

 - Monitoring their devices for potentially harmful communications.
 Bark is designed to detect messages that may be inappropriate or indicative of sexual abuse.
 Our screen time and web filtering features can also help parents and guardians manage how their child accesses the internet.

-Grooming signs can be difficult to spot because sexual predators are adept at coercing their victims into keeping quiet.
+Signs of grooming can be difficult to spot because sexual predators are adept at coercing their victims into keeping quiet.
 Predators can even befriend parents and caregivers, which makes it even harder to recognize when something is going on.
 Maintaining an open line of communication with your child and paying extra attention to the amount of time they spend with other adults, as well as monitoring and managing their online activity, can help protect your child from predators.

 Above all, make sure your child knows they are not at fault for anything inappropriate an adult says or does to them.
 You’re there to help and protect them — not punish them for a predator’s actions.
 When parents know the signs to look for, they’re in a better position to help keep their kids safe both online and in real life.